My Journey Into Programming

 HyperProcess came in handy at my first web development job, but at my next job I discovered Server Side Includes and eventually ColdFusion.
 By the turn of the century, familiarity with SQL, ColdFusion, and JavaScript made for a platform where I could do real programming.
 I stuck with ColdFusion for eight years across three jobs.

-Though I didn’t know it at the time, ColdFusion, Java, JavaScript, PHP, and Ruby were all released in 1995, the same year I graduated High School.
+Though I didn’t know it at the time, ColdFusion, Java, JavaScript, PHP, and Ruby were all released in 1995 – the same year I graduated from High School.
 Impeccable timing for a budding web developer.

 All Aboard

-I was on sabbatical in Europe when I first heard of a certain new web framework.
+I was on sabbatical in Europe when I first heard of a new web framework.
 Ruby on Rails enticed me with its ORM and organized file layout.
-To top it off, my Dad worked for 🛤 CN when I was young, so even the name Rails was appealing.
+To top it off, my Dad worked for ๐Ÿ›ค CN when I was young, so anything remotely associated with trains was appealing.

 After returning from Bible school to celebrate Christmas, I found a copy of Agile Web Development with Rails (Pragmatic Bookshelf, 2005) at the local computer bookstore.
 I did some freelancing until I was hired by a Christian non-profit to build an app with Ruby on Rails.
 Thus I transitioned my career, with Ruby becoming my primary language for the next eight years, across another three jobs.